hackmad/advent-of-code-2021/puzzles/day16.md

 - `C0015000016115A2E0802F182340` has the same structure as the previous example, but the outermost packet uses a different length type ID.
 This packet has a version sum of `23`.
 - `A0016C880162017C3686B18A3D4780` is an operator packet that contains an operator packet that contains an operator packet that contains `five` literal values; it has a version sum of `31`.

-Decode the structure of your hexadecimal-encoded BITS transmission; __what do you get if you add up the version numbers in all packets?__
+Decode the structure of your hexadecimal-encoded BITS transmission; **what do you get if you add up the version numbers in all packets?**

-Your puzzle answer was `969`.
+Your puzzle answer was `940`.

 ### --- Part Two ---